‘Days Of Our Lives’ Spoilers: Joey’s Demand To Jade, How Will She React To More Heartbreak?

-Days Of Our Lives spoilers tease that Joey Johnson (James Lastovic) and Jade Michaels (Gabrielle Haugh) will get more drama this week.
+Days of Our Lives spoilers tease that Joey Johnson (James Lastovic) and Jade Michaels (Gabrielle Haugh) will get more drama this week.
 Things are going to get more intense and complicated between the roommates when Joey makes a demand.
-How will Jade react to the news and will she do something desperate to make her ex-boyfriend change his mind?
+How will Jade react to the news, and will she do something desperate to make her ex-boyfriend change his mind?

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is coming up on the NBC soap opera.